gzahn/plant_virus_blast/README.md

 The script will handle all file naming and downloads, including downloading a custon BLAST database based on NCBI virus sequences.

 This is "use at your own peril" code.
+It wraps several external programs, including:

+ - blastn
+ - minimap2
+ - samtools
+ - flye 2.9
+ - R 4+ (including tidyverse and ShortRead packages)
+ - seqtk

+Get those installed and into your local PATH, ensure that the R packages are installed, and you should be good to go.
+Place the plant_virus_blast.sh file in the main directory you're working in and run it.
+You'll get a fasta file of contigs, named after their closest virus BLAST match.

+If you encounter dependency issues, I will not be checking for them, so good luck!